 But he reminds Montag that it won’t be easy; firemen aren’t that necessary since no one wants to read anymore anyway.
 They’re having fun without books.

-Before he is sent away, Guy offers Faber the Bible, which he would gladly accept.
+Before he is sent away, Montag offers Faber the Bible, which he would gladly accept.
 But then Montag starts tearing up the pages.
 He stops only when Faber agrees to teach him.

 Faber asks Montag if he has money; he does, a few hundred dollars.
 Faber reports that he knows an unemployed ex-printer…

-Faber then leads Guy to a back room of his house and hands him a small object that looks like the Seashell transmitter Mildred wears to bed.
-When Guy puts it in his ear, he can hear Faber’s voice through it.
+Faber then leads Montag to a back room of his house and hands him a small object that looks like the Seashell transmitter Mildred wears to bed.
+When Montag puts it in his ear, he can hear Faber’s voice through it.
 It’s referred to as a “green bullet.”